A generalized e-value feature detection method with FDR control at multiple resolutions: Examples for SFEFP

 \end{theorem} The proof is similar to that of Proposition 2.2 in~\cite{Dai2022}.
-It is important to note that, apart from Assumptions \ref{assumption1} and \ref{assumption2}, the remaining conditions are merely technical, aimed to handle the most general case without the need to specify a parametric model between the response and features.

-We observe that the data-splitting framework for both feature and group detection is unstable and fails to proivde multilayer FDR control.
-We propose eDS-filter by applying DFEFP, with $\mathcal{G}^{(m)}_{r}$ specified as the DS method for $m\in[M]$ and $r\in[R]$, to achieve multilayer FDR control and derandomization.
+It is important to note that, apart from Assumptions \ref{assumption1} and \ref{assumption2}, the remaining conditions are merely technical, aimed at handling the most general case without the need to specify a parametric model between the response and features.
+Under the data splitting framework for both feature detection and group detection, we further provide multilayer FDR control by introducing \textit{eDS-filter}, an instantiation of SFEFP by specifying $\mathcal{G}_{r}^{(m)}$ as DS method for $m\in[M]$ and $r\in[R]$.
+The application of SFEFP not only enhance the detection power, but also overcomes the instability of data-splitting framework, i.e., the selection result of data splitting framework can vary substantially across different sample splits.